Appdynamics/kafka-monitoring-extension/README.md

      metricPrefix: "Server|Component:19|Custom Metrics|Kafka"
      ```
   2. Configure the Kafka servers by specifying <b>either</b> `serviceUrl` or `<host,port>` of all Kafka servers.
-     - Here, `host` is the IP address
+     - Here, `host` is the IP address.
        of the Kafka server to be monitored, and `port` is the JMX port of the Kafka server.
-     - Please provide `username` & `password` (only if authentication enabled)
+     - Please provide `username` & `password` (only if authentication enabled).
      - `encryptedPassword`(only if password encryption required).
      - If you are using SSL to securely monitor your Kafka servers, please set `useSsl` as `true`.